Feature Comparison

 Admin Center M365 admin center Power Platform admin Azure RBAC Application-level Host platform (Azure/App) Azure RBAC M365 admin center Azure portal

-Licensing Model Per-user (/month) Metered messages Azure consumption Open-source (free) Open-source adapters (no license) Azure consumption Included in M365 Consumption or Standard 5
+Licensing Model Per-user (/month) Metered messages Azure consumption Open-source (free) Open-source adapters (no license) Azure consumption Included in M365 Consumption (agentic workflows explicitly in preview) or Standard (status not stated) 5

 Extensibility Via Studio/SDK + Copilot Search API (Preview, OneDrive hybrid search)6 Plugins, connectors Full custom Workflow orchestration Seven protocol features (streaming, backend tool rendering, human approvals, generative UI, shared/predictive state) Full custom Full custom 1,400+ connectors